RUBi-ZA/MD-TASK/docs/source/network.rst

 **1. Betweenness Centrality (BC)**

 Betweenness centrality (BC) is a measure of how important a residue is for communication within a protein.
 It is equal to the number of shortest paths from all vertices to all others that pass through that node.
-Residues in a protein that have a high BC reveal locations that tend to be important for controlling inter-domain commuication in a protein.
+Residues in a protein that have a high BC reveal locations that tend to be important for controlling inter-domain communication in a protein.

 **2. Average Shortest Path(L)**